For many years, GreenTech

 to improve grid stability.

-5. Inject renewable
+5. Inject renewable hydrogen into

-hydrogen into CTL plants.
+CTL plants.
+Coal-to-liquids

-Coal-to-liquids (CTL) plants get the CO (carbon monoxide)
+(CTL) plants get the CO (carbon monoxide) needed in the Fischer

 Tropsch (FT) reactor from partial oxidation of coal.
 Some of